 Likio suggests thinking about what industry you want to work in first.
 If you have a strong preference for working in HR tech or cybersecurity, it’s a lot easier to answer the question.
 If you don’t, don’t worry, she said.
 It can be just as helpful to think about what kind of manager you want to work for.

-Melendez used that approach for her job hunt.
+This is the approach that Kiara Melendez took when she hunted for tech sales jobs.
 While she thought she wanted to work for a large tech company, she discovered that what she really wanted was a manager who would mentor her and help advance her new career.
 She ended up finding that in a manager at a smaller company.

 Once you identify what you’re looking for in a job, it’s time to research the company.

 It’s not enough to say, “I love your product,” or, “I love your coaching style,” Likio said.
 You need to be able to explain what it is about their product or coaching style that you love.

 “It’s just trying to gather as much context as possible so you can ask yourself, ‘Do I see myself working here?’” she explained.
 “And taking it a step further, ‘Can I see myself being successful here?’ and ‘Can I speak to the things they want me to speak to?’”